-accurately determine all the important metrics on which the pension plan depends, these estimates must be realistic and constantly revised as circumstances evolve.
+138. Because these actuarial estimates/assumptions are essential to accurately determine all the important metrics on which the pension plan depends, these estimates must be realistic and constantly revised as circumstances evolve.
 Using knowledge of these factors, the competent, trained and prudent trustee must make discerning judgments as to each of the pertinent variables, in good faith, on an informed basis, and after making inquiries and undertaking skeptical evaluations.
 Only then can the fund, its governmental sponsor and its beneficiaries know how much money the plan will owe and how funded or underfunded it actually is and how much money the government must put into the fund each year (the annual required contribution) to keep the fund at a healthy funding level.
 In addition, trustees must accurately and realistically estimate the AARIR a fund will achieve.
 The amounts the sponsoring political entities are supposed to contribute to the pension funds to keep the pension safe, stable, and adequately funded depends directly on the accuracy of this assumption.

-169. Trustees and Officers consistently used, or allowed the use of, outdated, misleading or false estimates and assumptions of the actuarial value of the Trust Funds' actuarial assets and liabilities.
+139. Trustees and Officers consistently used, or allowed the use of, outdated, misleading or false estimates and assumptions of the actuarial value of the Trust Funds' actuarial assets and liabilities.
 For instance, KRS used an assumed 4.5% yearly governmental payroll growth for future years when new government hiring rates were then near zero and even declining, and interest rates were too.
 Most glaring was the use of 7.75% of AARIR in all years from 2006 through 2015 when the cumulative moving average annual rate of return of the KRS Funds never even came close to that figure in any one year.
 That is not a mistake or a bad estimate.
 It is deliberate, willful manipulation to conceal the true financial and actuarial condition and underfunded status of the KRS Plans.

-- and evaluate on an ongoing basis the proper levels of fiduciary liability insurance that should be purchased to protect KRS and the Commonwealth for damages that they could suffer if the trustees or officers violated their fiduciary trustee duties.
-The KRS Board only has \$5 million in coverage of fiduciary liability insurance coverage, a completely inadequate amount to protect KRS and its funds and Kentucky taxpayers.
-Given the size of the KRS Trust funds, the ongoing underfunding funding levels and the strict legal duties of trustees and officers, the fiduciary insurance levels should have been at least \$300 million. - 171.
-Under the Kentucky Pension Law, Trustees were required to undergo initial and ongoing training on "actuarial and financial concepts pertaining to the retirement system" and the "financing and investing of retirement systems."
+140. Trustees also breached their duties by failing to adequately investigate and evaluate on an ongoing basis the proper levels of fiduciary liability insurance that should be purchased to protect KRS and the Commonwealth for damages that they could suffer if the trustees or officers violated their fiduciary trustee duties.
+The KRS Board only has \$5 million in coverage of fiduciary liability insurance coverage, a completely inadequate amount to protect KRS and its funds and the Commonwealth and Kentucky taxpayers.
+Given the size of the KRS Trust funds, the ongoing underfunding funding levels and the strict legal duties of trustees and officers, the fiduciary insurance levels should have been higher.

-Trustees and Ice Miller never adequately implemented the mandated education program; they did not in good faith pursue the training, continuing education program or test over time the trustees' competence in these very complex and everevolving financial matters and products or their progress in learning about or understanding them.
+141. Under the Kentucky Pension Law, Trustees were required to undergo initial and ongoing training on "actuarial and financial concepts pertaining to the retirement system" and the "financing and investing of retirement systems."
+Trustees never adequately implemented the mandated education program; they did not in good faith pursue the training, continuing education program or test over time the trustees' competence in these very complex and ever-evolving financial matters and products or their progress in learning about or understanding them.

-172. This program was especially important in 2009-2010 given the staff turmoil that plagued KRS and deprived Trustees of experienced staff support.
+142. This program was especially important in 2009-2010 given the staff turmoil that plagued KRS and deprived Trustees of experienced staff support.
 As a result, the Board did not have adequate training, continuing education or expertise to deal with the difficult and complex task presented by the financial and actuarial situation with which they were faced, and they recklessly allowed themselves to be taken advantage of by sophisticated Hedge Fund Sellers, thereby abdicating their mandatory duties.

-173. The Code of Conduct for Members of a "Pension Scheme Governing Body," which is incorporated into the Kentucky Pension Law and sets forth in great detail the conduct required of fiduciary trustees, provides:
+143. The Code of Conduct for Members of a "Pension Scheme Governing

+Body," which is incorporated into the Kentucky Pension Law and sets forth in great detail the conduct required of fiduciary trustees, provides: